 - an animated GIF with the resolution 128 × 32

 Each animation has a section in the property file that describes the animation.
 Path information is always relative to the base path.
 If nothing else is said is the base path identical to the program directory.

 Note: again as said before many keys are only meaningful for use with the goDMD clock and can be ignored for use with pin2dmd.

-5.4 Available Keys and their meaning
+5.4 Available Keys and their meaning (only goDMD)

 Below I always use the name of the animation “ani” (eg ani.start = …).
 But please remember that for more animations, different names must be used.
 Name are sensitive, so “Ani.start” is not the same as “ani.start”